harshil95/linuxServerConfiguration/README.md

 3. Configured the local timezone to UTC.
 4. Configured Apache to serve a Python mod_wsgi application (Catalog App)
 5. Configured PostgreSQL, by creating new database user **catalog** and a database named **catalog**, giving limited permissions and not allowing not remote connections.
+6. Used Full-Stack Web Developer: Deploying to Linux Server videos to setup the server and to get AWS Lightsail instance running.